-Cara Tuttle Bell is a speaker, author, consultant, and an activist-minded educator with nearly twenty years' experience working in higher education.
-Cara is the author of Drowning in Timidity: Women, Politeness, and the Power of Assertive Living and has contributed chapters to various books and publications, including The Future Female Leader: Preparing Girls and Women to Lead the World, The Female Code: A Woman’s Book for Empowerment and Confidence, and the forthcoming anthology The Professional Woman: Pivoting to the New Normal, and Raising Daughters: Raising Healthy Children in an Unhealthy World.
+Cara Tuttle is a speaker, author, consultant, and an activist-minded educator with nearly twenty years' experience working in higher education.
+Cara is the author of Drowning in Timidity: Women, Politeness, and the Power of Assertive Living and has contributed chapters to various books and publications, including The Future Female Leader: Preparing Girls and Women to Lead the World, The Female Code: A Woman’s Book for Empowerment and Confidence, The Professional Woman: Pivoting to the New Normal, and Raising Daughters: Raising Healthy Children in an Unhealthy World.

 Cara has served as Director of the Vanderbilt University Project Safe Center for Sexual Misconduct Prevention and Response since its founding in 2014.
 Cara previously served as the Associate Director for Student Accountability, Community Standards, and Academic Integrity at Vanderbilt University and as Director of Programs for the Women’s Center at Northwestern University.
 Cara holds a JD from Vanderbilt University Law School, Master of Arts in Women’s and Gender Studies from the University of Louisville, and her Bachelor of Science in Political Science from Ball State University, where she graduated summa cum laude.